omeka/classic-enduser/docs/Content/Shortcodes.md

 *Note:* This page is a user’s guide to shortcodes.
 For developer documentation, see [Working with Shortcodes](http://omeka.readthedocs.org/en/latest/Tutorials/shortcodes.html) on Omeka’s Read the Docs site.*

+For shortcodes for Plugins, see the [Plugin Shortcodes](../Plugins/Plugin_Shortcodes.md)

 General
 --------
 Shortcodes can be added into Simple Page text fields.
 The general syntax is